Where is the Blue Lagoon in Malta?

 Can you swim at the Crystal lagoon in Malta?

-Possibly one of the 2nd most popular swimming spots in Malta and Gozo, the Crystal Lagoon is a beautiful swimming area on the island of Comino.
+Possibly one of the 2nd most popular swimming spots in Malta, the Crystal Lagoon is a beautiful swimming area on the island of Comino.
 The water here is crystal clear and that is why it attracts thousands of tourists every summer.
 The picturesque lagoon also has several caves making it an ideal place for swimming, snorkeling and exploring.

 How deep is the water at the Blue Lagoon in Malta?